khaidarkairbek/nimbus-vpn/README.md

-## Introduction

 Nimbus VPN provides a robust and secure way to establish VPN connections.
-It supports dynamic IP routing and is compatible with both macOS and Linux.
+It is compatible with both macOS and Linux.
 The project employs the Diffie-Hellman key exchange algorithm for secure key generation and uses the ChaCha20-Poly1305 algorithm for authenticated encryption, ensuring that data remains confidential and tamper-proof.

 ## Features